dlublin/spaghetti-bolognese/README.md

-My reciepe for good bolognese sauce.
+Reciepe for good spagghetti bolognese.

-Forked irl from my dad aka Torty who is particularly good cook.
+Forked irl from my dad (who is particularly good cook).